-Figure 5 Repeated imitations retained category resemblance.
-A. Accuracy of matching vocal imitations to original seed sounds as a function of the generation during which the imitation was produced.
+Figure 3 Repeated imitations retained category resemblance.
+A. Three types of matching questions.
+True seed and category match questions had choices from different sound categories.
+Specific match questions pitted the actual seed against the other seeds within the same category.
+B. Accuracy in matching vocal imitations to original seed sounds.
 Curves show predictions of the generalized linear mixed effects models with ±1 SE of the model predictions.
-The "category advantage" (Category match vs. Specific match) increased over generations, while the "true seed advantage" (True seed v.
-Category match) decreased (see main text), suggesting that imitations lose within-category information more rapidly than between-category information.
-B. Accuracy of matching transcriptions of the imitations to original seed sounds (e.g., "boococucuwich" to a water splashing sound).
-Transcriptions of imitations could still be matched back to the category of sound that motivated the original imitation even after 8 generations.
-Circles show mean matching accuracy for the corresponding vocal imitations for comparison.
+C. Accuracy in matching transcriptions of the imitations to original seed sounds (e.g., “boococucuwich” to a water splashing sound).
+Circles show mean matching accuracy for the vocal imitations that were transcribed for comparison.

 Discussion

-Even after being repeated up to 8 times, imitations retained a resemblance to the environmental sound that motivated them, even after being transcribed into orthographic forms.
-For imitations, but not for transcriptions, this resemblance was stronger for the category of environmental sound than the actual seed sound, suggesting that through repetition, the imitations were becoming more categorical.
-This result supports the results of Experiment 1 in demonstrating another aspect of wordlike-ness achieved through repeated imitation: Words, in addition to being stable in acoustic and orthographic forms, are also categorical, denoting all members of a category equally as opposed to identifying individual category members.
-Repeating imitations of environmental sounds is sufficient to remove some of the individuating characteristics of the imitation while retaining a category-based resemblance.
+Even after being repeated up to 8 times across 8 different individuals, vocalizations retained a resemblance to the environmental sound that motivated them.
+This resemblance remained even after the vocalizations were transcribed into orthographic forms.
+For vocal imitations, but not for transcriptions, this resemblance was stronger for the category of environmental sound than the actual seed sound, suggesting that iterated imitation produces vocalizations that are interpreted by naïve listeners in a more categorical way.
+Iterated imitation appears to strip the vocalizations of some of the characteristics that individuate each particular sound while maintaining some category-based resemblance (even though participants were never informed about the meaning of the vocalizations and were not trying to communicate).

-The reason the same effect was not observed in matching accuracy for transcriptions is unknown.
-One possible reason is that the process of transcribing a non- linguistic vocalization into a written word encourages transcribers to emphasize individuating information about the vocalization.
-However, the fact that transcriptions of imitations can be matched back to other category members (Category match questions) suggests that transcriptions are still carrying some category information.
-Another possible reason is that by subsetting the most frequent transcriptions, we unintentionally excluded less frequent transcriptions that were more diagnostic of category information.
+Transcriptions of the vocalizations, like the vocalizations themselves, were able to be matched to the original environmental sounds at levels above chance.
+Unlike vocalizations, the transcriptions continued to be matched more accurately to the true seed compared to the general category.
+That is, transcription appears to impact specific and category-level information equally.
+One possible explanation of the difference between the acoustic and orthographic forms of this task is that the process of transcribing a non- linguistic vocalization into a written word encourages transcribers to emphasize individuating information about the vocalization.
+However, the fact that transcriptions of imitations can be matched back to other category members (Category match questions) suggests that transcriptions still carry some category information, so this is not a complete explanation of our results.
+Another possible reason is that by selecting only the most frequent transcriptions, we unintentionally excluded less frequent transcriptions that were nonetheless more diagnostic of category information.

-Experiments 1 and 2 document a process of gradual change from an imitation of an environmental sound to a more wordlike form.
+Experiments 1 and 2 document a process of gradual change from an imitation of an environmental sound to a more word-like form.
 But do these emergent words function like other words in the language?
 In Experiment 3, we test the suitability of words taken from the beginning and end of transmission chains in serving as category labels in a category learning task.

 Experiment 3: Suitability of created words as category labels

 One consequence of imitations becoming more word-like is that they may make for better category labels.
 For example, an imitation from a later generation, by virtue of having a more word-like form, may be easier to learn as a label for the category of sounds that motivated it than an earlier imitation, which is more closely yoked to a particular environmental sound.
-To the extent that repeating imitations abstracts away the idiosyncrasies of a particular category member (Edmiston & Lupyan, 2015; Lupyan & Thompson-Schill, 2012), it may also be easier to generalize to new category members.
-We tested these predictions using a category learning task in which participants learned novel labels as category labels of the seed environmental sounds.
+To the extent that repeating imitations abstracts away the idiosyncrasies of a particular category member [40,41], it may also be easier to generalize to new category members.
+We tested these predictions using a category learning task in which participants learned novel labels for the categories of environmental sounds.
 The novel labels were transcriptions of either first or last generation imitations gathered in Experiment 1.

 Methods